A Museum of Modern Art in my Home Town

 He built the museum beside the Angli factory, and here it comes.

 Nowadays the factory is used for a design and textile education in a school names TECO that attracts young people from many other countries and the area is full of other educational institutions and flats for the students.

-We were lucky to attend a guided tour at the museum today and that increase the interest even if the style of the art is not our first choice.
+We were lucky to attend a guided tour of the museum today, and that increase the interest even if the style of the art is not our first choice.

 As it so often happens, an artist wasn’t fully appreciated in his days.
 Thank you for sharing this story!